Baryon-dark matter coincidence in Randall-Sundrum Model: Implications for baryogenesis via leptogenesis

 where $N_F$ is the number of fermion generations and $N_H$ is the number of Higgs doublets, which in our case: $N_F = 3,\,N_H = 1$ and $a_{\rm sph}\simeq 28/79$.
 In leptogenesis, where purely a lepton asymmetry is generated, $B-L=-L$.
 This is converted into the baryon asymmetry via sphaleron transition~\cite{Buchmuller:2004nz}.
 Finally, the observed baryon asymmetry of the Universe is given by $Y_B^0 \simeq 8.75\times 10^{-11}$.

-We present the numerical solution to Eq.~\eqref{eq:beq-lepto} in Fig.~\ref{fig:lepto-yld}, which shows the evolution of the radion, graviton, RHN, and the absolute value of the asymmetry as functions of $z = M_1/T$.
+We present the numerical solution to Eq.~\eqref{eq:beq-lepto} in Fig.~\ref{fig:lepto-yld}, which shows the evolution of the radion, graviton, RHN, and the absolute value of the asymmetry as functions of $z$.
+The RHN mass is fixed to be 500 GeV, considering $kr_c=10$ such that the hierarchy problem is once again addressed.
+The radion mass is fixed to 2 TeV, satisfying the collider limit and we consider the contribution from the lowest KK-graviton mass mode, following Tab.~\ref{tab:mn}.
 As the effective scale $\Lambda_r$ decreases, the yields of the radion and graviton increasingly approach their equilibrium distributions, as evident from the comparison between the left and right panels.
 This behavior is expected, since a smaller $\Lambda_r$ enhances the interaction rate, allowing it to compete effectively with the Hubble expansion rate.
-The RHN yield gradually builds up from a negligible initial value, and its subsequent decay generates the final $B-L$ asymmetry, represented by the solid black curve.
+The RHN yield gradually builds up from a negligible initial value, and its subsequent decay generates the final B$-$L asymmetry, represented by the solid black curve.
 The CI parameters are chosen such that the resulting asymmetry reproduces the observed value while maintaining perturbativity of the Yukawa coupling.
-For TeV-scale leptogenesis, it is essential to account for flavor effects~\cite{Davidson:2008bu}, where the dynamics of individual lepton flavors play a significant role in generating the final asymmetry.
-Since the framework of flavored leptogenesis is extensively developed in the literature and applies to our scenario without modification, we do not elaborate on it here.
+For TeV-scale leptogenesis, it is essential to account for flavour effects~\cite{Davidson:2008bu}, where the dynamics of individual lepton flavours play a significant role in generating the final asymmetry.
+Since the framework of flavoured leptogenesis is extensively developed in the literature and applies to our scenario without modification, we do not elaborate on it here.
 Instead, we highlight that the present set-up naturally accommodates low-scale leptogenesis, placing it within the potential reach of collider experiments (see, for example, Refs.~\cite{Atre:2009rg,Drewes:2016jae,Antusch:2017pkq,Chakraborty:2022pcc}).